-We will not collect clear sacks that have general refuse or garden waste in them.
+Our crews are asked not to collect clear sacks that have general refuse or garden waste in them.

-Putting the wrong items in clear sacks can lead to the reprocessing plant rejecting a whole lorry load, which is a waste of everybody's time and effort.
+Putting the wrong items in your clear sacks can lead to the reprocessing plant rejecting a whole lorry load of recycling, which is a waste of everybody's time and effort.

 What can go in your clear sacks

-You can put most recyclable waste in your clear sacks bin such as:
+You can put most recyclable waste in your clear sacks, such as:

 - empty aerosols

 - cardboard boxes - if these are really big, you can fold them and put them out alongside your clear sacks.
 Please only do this when the weather is dry as we cannot accept wet cardboard.

 - clean foil

 - greetings cards and wrapping paper (no plastic-based, glitter or foil wrapping)

 - newspapers, magazines and catalogues (no shredded paper)